hrldcpr/blog/_drafts/visual-sum-of-cubes.md

 <small>*Octahedron arrangement of $$2\cdot(1^3+2^3+3^3)-3^3$$*</small>
 {: style="text-align:center;"}

 This looks promising, since we can overlap rotated copies of it as we did with lines and triangles.
-But this only helps if each combined entry adds up to the same value, and it turns out they don't:
+But this only helps if each combined entry adds up to the same value, and it turns out they don't.
+For $$n=3$$, for example:

 $$
 \htmlClass{tan}{12222101} + \htmlClass{orange}{12222102} + \htmlClass{magenta}{12222103} \\[4ex]